-- To understand the inner workings of the concert biz, you might volunteer a few hours each month for a presenting organization and then ask a mentor to help you construct a mock tour.
+- To understand the inner workings of the concert biz, you might volunteer a few hours each month for a presenting organization and then ask a mentor to help you construct a simulated tour.

 Grow your repertoire and business skills such that you can book profitable gigs and perform in diverse settings.

 - You might consult a seasoned pro, sit in at gigs, audition for short-term positions at theme parks or on cruise ships, and take a music business course so that you can better handle marketing, sales, contracts, and negotiations.

 - Observe teachers working in private studios, K-12 schools, and in higher ed; study the pedagogical materials and methods pertinent to your specialty; begin teaching part-time; use resources such as MusicTeachersHelper.com and MusicAcademySuccess.com; follow the guidelines in my post Applying for Faculty Positions.